ASound18/ASound18.github.io/about.md

 ### ...me

-I'm a professional data scientist.
+I'm a professional quantitative analyst.
 I started my career as **Financial Economist** at [Fannie Mae](http://www.fanniemae.com/portal/index.html) - the largest purchasers of mortgages on the secondary market in the world :house_with_garden:.
 After working there for almost 3 years I moved back to Shanghai, China where I am currently working at [AIG](http://www.aig.com/).
 Besides machine learning, I spend most of time in algorithm trading strategies.

 ### Contact me